Your browser is not optimized for viewing this website.

 Required Hours: Students must complete 24 clinical hours, dates and times to be determined.

-Class meets on Mondays and Wednesdays from 4:00 PM to 9:00 PM, plus 2 Skills Saturdays, dates TBD, time 9:00 AM to 5:00 PM
+Class meets on Thursdays from 4:00 PM to 9:00 PM plus 6 Skills Saturdays, dates TBD, time 9:00 AM to 5:00 PM

-Medical Careers and Health Systems (Semester) - Estancia HS
+Medical Core (Semester) - Early College HS

 Free

-with TBD
+with M.Desai

-UC / 5 Credits per semester (Semester)
+UC / 5 Credits

 IMPORTANT NOTICE: Health occupations classes include the study of reproductive and other systems and require practicing procedures on other students and/or patients, both male, and female, of differing ages.
 Participation in these activities is required for a certificate of completion and continuation in the career pathway.
 Additionally, these classes may require heavy lifting and bending.
 Lastly, some programs require the submission of personal information, such as DOB and social security numbers, with state agencies and/or clinical internship partners due to licensing and security clearance requirements.